Purpose

 name: expressionOk, type: Bool, persistent: no

-This flag indicates if the Filter Expression could be parsed cleanly.
-This is also updated every time the input ItemModel is replaced.
+Shows whether the Filter Expression could be parsed successfully.
+This is also updated whenever the input ItemModel is replaced.